The Trade and Investment Board is responsible to:

 Leon was appointed Under Treasurer of Queensland Treasury in September 2021.
 Leon joined as Deputy Under Treasurer, Queensland Treasury in May 2020 with responsibility for economic, fiscal and commercial policy.
 Leon’s appointment came after 13 years with the Institutional Banking and Markets division of the Commonwealth Bank of Australia where he held senior leadership positions both domestically and internationally.
 His resume also includes periods with the Australian Government’s Department of Finance, Queensland Treasury and Ergon Energy.
 He is a Director of Queensland Treasury Corporation and Chair of the State Investment Advisory Board.

-As Director-General of the Department of State Development, Infrastructure, Local Government and Planning, Damien is a key leader of the Queensland Government’s agenda to drive economic growth and create jobs for Queenslanders.
+Mike Kaiser is Director-General of the Department of State Development, Infrastructure, Local Government and Planning.
+He leads the department which oversees the Queensland Government’s agenda to drive economic growth and enhance the state’s lifestyle through good infrastructure and planning outcomes.

 Michele has been a Board member of Trade and Investment Queensland since October 2016.